raj7A/loom-virtual-thread/ReadMe.md

     2. Cheap
     3. Thread should NOT be pooled, yet achieves optimal scalability better than platform thread
     4. Preserves the thread-per-request model
+    5. Virtual threads are not faster threads — they do not run code any faster than platform threads.
+They exist to provide scale (higher throughput), not speed (lower latency)

 ### About the modules :
     1. loop   - A simple Non-IO based looping logic that has examples for both Platform Thread & Virtual Thread